-• When the stove is installed directly on carpeting, vinyl or other combustible material other than wood flooring or a high pressure laminate wood floor, the stove must be installed on a non-combustible or wood protection panel extending the full width and depth of the heater.

-Make sure these rubber tipped bolts on each leg contact the floor (they dampen any noise that may transmit through the hearth).
-Do not adjust with weight on the legs, the rubber tips may tear.
+When the stove is installed directly on carpeting, vinyl or other combustible material other than wood flooring or a high pressure laminate wood floor, the stove must be installed on a noncombustible or wood protection panel extending the full width and depth of the heater.
+Make sure the four rubbertipped bolts below the stove contact the floor (they dampen any noise that may transmit through the hearth).
+Do not adjust with weight on the bolts, the rubber tips may tear.